SamKissee/sam-k-root/README.md

 - Implement a mock data provider using in-memory data storage.
 - Include hard-coded initial notifications to display upon app startup.
-- Use a suitable data structure to manage notifications.

 ### 2. Notification System